-Polygel, maybe you’ve heard about it but let’s face it, sometimes you feel like a deer in the headlights when it comes to learning about advanced nail product that requires experience and nail technics.
-Beside the nail instructer talking all kinds of words when you’ve got no idea what they mean.
+Polygel, maybe you’ve heard about it but let’s face it, sometimes you feel like a deer in the headlights when it comes to learning about advanced nail product that requires experience and nails technics.
+Besides the nail instructor talking all kinds of words when you’ve got no idea what they mean.
 In this article, we are going to discuss the pros and cons of Polygel, and help recognize the differences between each one.

 What Is Polygel?

 Polygel nails are a newcomer to the beauty industry, with many questioning what makes them so different from the previous two options.
 Polygel is essentially the lovechild of acrylic and gel, combining their good qualities but leaving out all the bad stuff.

 Polygel can be applied as an overlay on your natural nails or as a nail enhancement.
 It is still cured under UV light but much lighter than gel and acrylic nails.
 It also has a much more delicate fragrance, which is excellent for people that like the look of acrylics but can’t stand the smell!
 In removing Polygel nails, the polish is buffed off rather than soaked off.
 However, the remaining polish can be soaked if needed.
 Polygel is available in various colors, but gel polish can also be applied over the top if you fancy something different.

 - The liquid used to sculpt PolyGel is called Slip — the slip potters inspired the name used when working with clay.
 Slip is not a monomer; it has no active ingredients, and unlike acrylic monomer, it has a light, pleasant fragrance.
 It’s used to make the PolyGel easy to shape.

 - Unlike hard gel, PolyGel is not self-leveling but stays where you place it; unlike acrylic, it doesn’t harden until cured in an LED or UV lamp.